 Unfortunately, topic drifts are common on many websites that focus on cosmetic ingredients.
 It is a harmful practice that aims to capture as much traffic as possible, rather than providing accurate, precise, and helpful information.

-If editors can't find information about a particular ingredient but know there is demand, they obtain something related and rewrite the content, changing the ingredient name.
+If editors can't find information about a particular ingredient but know there is demand, they find a similar ingredient and rewrite the content, changing the ingredient name.
 Who cares about checking facts, quality, or accuracy?
 It is a related substance and should have similar properties.

 The situation is even worse in the case of AI-generated content, which can even put a text about an unrelated ingredient in their names that have a similar base, e.g., output rewritten text about Oligopeptide-20 with the title Oligopeptide-177.